|Quick Facts: Cashiers|

 Cashiers handle payments from customers purchasing goods and services.

-Cashiers go through a brief training period when they are hired.
-There are usually no formal education requirements.
+Cashiers are usually trained on the job.
+There are usually no formal educational requirements.

-Employment of cashiers is expected to grow by 7 percent from 2010 to 2020, slower than the average for all occupations.
-Job prospects should be good.
+Employment of cashiers is projected to grow 3 percent from 2012 to 2022, slower than the average for all occupations.
+Retail sales are expected to grow, leading to increased need for cashiers over the projections decade.

 Compare the job duties, education, job growth, and pay of cashiers with similar occupations.